jschnab/systems_design/key-value-store/README.md

    for a key range that contains the requested key.
 3. Upon an index hit, the relevant SST segment block is read from disk, and the value corresponding to the key is returned.

+## Write-Ahead Log (WAL)

+### WAL actions

+A WAL action is an write command performed by the database, either as part of automatic maintenance or at the initiative of the user.

+We distinguish actions taking place in the usernamespace from actions taking place in the master namespace.

+User namespace actions:

+* `INSERT`: Adding a new key/value pair, or replacing the exiting value with a new value.
+* `DELETE`: Replacing the existing value with a tombstone value.

+Master namespace actions:

+* `CREATE_NS`: Create a new user namespace, i.e. add a new key to the master SST.
+* `ADD_NS_SEG`: Add a new SST segment to a namespace.
+* `DELETE_NS_SEG`: Delete an SST segment from a namespace.

+### WAL replay

+If the WAL file for a namespace exists and is not empty upon database start, this means that data changes may have not made their way to SST segments stored on disk.
+Therefore, if the WAL exists and is not empty, we will simply apply the commands it contains to the relevant namespaces.
+We do not immediately take steps to store these changes on disk or truncate the WAL.
+These operations will be taken care of when the database is closed.
+This approach maintains WAL processing simplicity: the WAL is "replayed" on startup, the WAL is fed during queries, and the WAL is truncated on shutdown.

+### When is a master namespace segment created?

+New SST segments are created when the memtable contains records at the time of database shutdown.
+Records are added to the master memtable during several
+actions:

+1. A user namespace is created (WAL command is `CREATE_NS`).
+2. A user namespace is closed (WAL command is `ADD_NS_SEG`).

+To replay `CREATE_NS`, we put a record to the master memtable that has the namespace name as the key, `NULL` as the value, and 0 as the value size.

+To replay `ADD_SST_SEG`, we put a record to the master memtable that has the namespace name as the key, and serialized SST segment paths (all paths to be added) as the value.
+The WAL stores the full value.

+### How do we log writes made to the database file?

+The database file is the one that has the path used in the function `db_open` of the `io` module.
+This file stores the list of SST segments for the master table.
+There is a WAL for the database file as well, which has the same path as the database file with a `.wal` suffix.
+Because there is no memtable for the database file operations, restoring this WAL involves applying WAL actions directly to disk.

+Contrary to tables, which are segmented in separate files, there is a single database file.
+Partial writing to this file could irremediably corrupt the database, so we always write all master table paths to the the database WAL, and also back to the database file.
+This way, the full file containing all master table paths can be restored from the WAL.